jayp120/syncly-new/docs/google-calendar-guide.md

 # Step-by-Step Guide: Implementing Google Calendar Sync

-This guide provides a clear path to integrating Google Calendar into the EOD Manager application.
-This implementation will use Google's client-side JavaScript library, which is suitable for a proof-of-concept.

-**Note for Production:** A real-world, production-ready application should **always** use a backend server to handle authentication tokens securely.
-Storing user access tokens in the browser's local storage is not secure.
+This guide explains how Syncly integrates with Google Calendar using a **production-safe architecture**.
+Instead of storing OAuth tokens in the browser, we now rely on Firebase Cloud Functions to exchange authorization codes, persist refresh tokens inside `userIntegrations/{userId}`, and proxy every Calendar API call from the backend.

 ---